How to Apply for the SRRV in the Philippines: Requirements, Process, and What to Expect

 Applicants Who Qualify

-The SRRV suits a specific kind of long-stay resident — someone who wants stable, indefinite residence in the Philippines without depending on employment, a Filipino spouse, or repeated visa extensions.
+The SRRV suits someone who wants stable, indefinite residence in the Philippines without depending on employment, a Filipino spouse, or repeated visa extensions.

 Common profiles include:

-- Early retirees aged 40–49 with substantial savings or a qualifying pension, who want to lock in long-term residency well before conventional retirement age
+- Early retirees aged 40–49 with savings or a qualifying pension, who want to lock in long-term residency before standard retirement age

-- Retirees aged 50 and above — the traditional core of the SRRV programme — who are drawn by low living costs, the English language environment, and a warm climate
+- Retirees aged 50 and above, the traditional core of the SRRV programme, drawn by low living costs, the English language environment, and a warm climate

-- Foreigners living on passive income (rental income, dividends, annuity income) who cannot demonstrate a formal employment-based right to stay
+- Foreigners living on passive income (rental income, dividends, annuity income) who cannot show a formal employment-based right to stay

-- Spouses of SRRV holders who want to be included as dependants under the same programme rather than applying through a marriage-based pathway
+- Spouses of SRRV holders who want to be included as dependants under the same programme rather than applying through a marriage-based route

 Who the SRRV Does Not Suit

-The SRRV is designed as a residency and lifestyle visa — its primary purpose is to give foreign retirees and long-stay residents a stable, low-maintenance base in the Philippines without employment or investment obligations.
-It is not structured around active income or career continuity.
+The SRRV is a residency and lifestyle visa.
+Its primary purpose is to give foreign retirees and long-stay residents a stable, low-maintenance base in the Philippines without employment or investment obligations.
+It is not built around active income or career continuity.

-On work rights: The PRA lists "exemption from securing a separate work or student visa or permit" as an official SRRV benefit, which means SRRV holders are not required to hold the 9(g) employment visa that most working foreigners need.
-However, that immigration-side exemption does not automatically resolve every labour-law question — the Department of Labor and Employment (DOLE) operates its Alien Employment Permit (AEP) framework independently, and whether an SRRV holder taking formal local employment needs an AEP is not clearly settled in publicly available guidance.
-If you are planning to take salaried employment or earn fees from Philippine-based clients, confirm your obligations under both the BI and DOLE frameworks before proceeding.
-The SRRV is not the standard pathway for people whose primary reason for being in the Philippines is employment.
+On work rights: The PRA lists "exemption from securing a separate work or student visa or permit" as an official SRRV benefit.
+This means SRRV holders are not required to hold the 9(g) employment visa that most working foreigners need.
+However, that immigration-side exemption does not automatically resolve every labour-law question.
+The Department of Labor and Employment (DOLE) operates its Alien Employment Permit (AEP) system independently, and whether an SRRV holder taking formal local employment needs an AEP is not clearly settled in publicly available guidance.
+If you plan to take salaried employment or earn fees from Philippine-based clients, confirm your obligations under both the BI and DOLE systems before proceeding.
+The SRRV is not the standard route for people whose primary reason for being in the Philippines is employment.

-People who are uncertain about committing long-term to the Philippines, or who are not ready to place the required deposit, are often better served by extending a tourist entry or exploring the SRRV after a trial period in-country.
+People who are uncertain about committing long-term, or who are not ready to place the required deposit, are often better served by extending a tourist entry or exploring the SRRV after a trial period in-country.

 Choosing the Right SRRV Category

 This is the decision most applicants underestimate.
-Choosing the wrong sub-category means starting the deposit process over — and since the deposit must come from abroad and involves bank certification, that costs time and potentially fees.
+Choosing the wrong sub-category means starting the deposit process over.
+Since the deposit must come from abroad and involves bank certification, that costs time and potentially fees.

 SRRV Classic

 The standard route for most foreign nationals.
-The deposit requirement depends on your age and whether you can demonstrate a qualifying pension.
+The deposit requirement depends on your age and whether you can show a qualifying pension.

 | Applicant Profile | Required Deposit |